alanesq/esp32cam-demo/README.md

 <p align="center"><img src="/images/esp32cam.jpeg" width="80%"/></p>

 LATEST NEWS!!!
-There is now a very cheap motherboard available for the esp32cam which make it as easy to use as any other esp development board.
+<br>There is now a very cheap motherboard available for the esp32cam which make it as easy to use as any other esp development board.
-Search eBay for "esp32cam mb" - see http://www.hpcba.com/en/latest/source/DevelopmentBoard/HK-ESP32-CAM-MB.html
+<br>Search eBay for "esp32cam mb" - see http://www.hpcba.com/en/latest/source/DevelopmentBoard/HK-ESP32-CAM-MB.html
 It looks like the esp32cam suplied with them are not standard and have one of the GND pins modified to act as a reset pin?
-So on esp32cam modules without this feature you have to plug the USB in whilst holding the program button to upload a sketch also I find I have to use the lowest upload speed or it fails to upload.
-The wifi is very poor whilst in the motherboard (I find this happens if you have something near the antenna on the esp32cam modules) but if I rest my thumb above the antenna I find the signal works ok).
-Many of the ebay listing include an external antenna and I would suggest this would b a good option if ordering one.
+<br>So on esp32cam modules without this feature you have to plug the USB in whilst holding the program button to upload a sketch
+also I find I have to use the lowest upload speed or it fails to upload.
+The wifi is very poor whilst in the motherboard
+<br>(I find this happens if you have something near the antenna on the esp32cam modules) but if I rest my thumb above the antenna
+<br>I find the signal works ok).
+Many of the ebay listing include an external antenna and I would suggest this would b a good option
+if ordering one.
-So they are far from perfect but still for the price I think well worth having.
+<br>So they are far from perfect but still for the price I think well worth having.

 This can be used as a starting point sketch for projects using the esp32cam development board, it has the following features: